Lsdxoxo

-Raushaan Glasgow (born June 4, 1991), better known by his stage name LSDXOXO, is a Berlin-based musician born in Philadelphia who made a name for himself in New York City as a DJ and producer.
-Glasgow is well-known for his energetic DJ sets, of which manipulate mainstream sounds by craftily layering pop tracks and vocal samples between Baltimore club, ghetto house, hardcore, electro and techno.
+Raushaan Jaquil Fonville Glasgow (born June 4, 1991), better known by his stage name LSDXOXO, is a Berlin-based musician born in Philadelphia who made a name for himself in New York City as a DJ and producer.
+Glasgow is well known for his energetic DJ sets, of which manipulate mainstream sounds by craftily layering pop tracks and vocal samples between Baltimore club, ghetto house, hardcore, electro and techno.

 Career

 Early years (2010–2012)

-Glasgow began making homemade dance edits of pop and hip hop hits during his freshman year of high school.
-He briefly went by Funky$punk in mid-2010, later adopting the LSDXOXO moniker because "it sounded like an AIM username, […] was super troll-y, and that’s just how [he] approached music as an artist".
+Glasgow began making homemade dance edits of pop and hip hop hits during his first year of high school.
+He briefly went by Funky$punk in mid-2010, later adopting the LSDXOXO moniker because "it sounded like an AIM username, [...] was super troll-y, and that's just how [he] approached music as an artist".

 In 2010, Glasgow began self-releasing his Spit or Swallow series of mixtapes on Tumblr, which were complied of mashups of popular songs from artists such as Rihanna, Crystal Castles, M.I.A., Lady Gaga, and La Roux.
 The seven mixtapes have been described as dreamy, hazy, and hallucinogenic, though Glasgow has since described the production as "really crunchy and bad".

 SOFTCORE, WHORECORE, and breakthrough (2013–2020)

 In 2013, Glasgow began collaborating with other artists, lending his signature sound to now-established acts like Big Momma and BbyMutha.
 One of Glasgow's more well-known works is the song "Truth Tella" which features Cakes da Killa rapping over a chopped and screwed sample of "Lavender Town" from a Pokémon game.
-The song was included in the tracklist of his debut extended play SOFTCORE, which featured several different artists such as Le1f, Cakes da Killa, UNiiQU3, and DonChristian.
-Glasgow's follow-up extended play WHORECORE was released on July 2, 2014 and some of the collaborators from SOFTCORE returned as featured artists on the EP.
+The song was included in the tracklist of his debut extended play SOFTCORE, which featured several different artists such as Cakes da Killa, UNiiQU3, and DonChristian.
+Glasgow's follow-up extended play WHORECORE was released on July 2, 2014, and some of the collaborators from SOFTCORE returned as featured artists on the EP.

-After gaining a sizable following through his releases and graduating from college with a degree in Business Management, Glasgow found himself based in New York.
-He began performing in NYC at events like Joey LaBeija’s "Legendary" parties in Williamsburg, Brooklyn and was welcomed into the GHE20G0TH1K collective.
+After gaining a sizable following through his early releases, Glasgow found himself based in New York.
+He began performing in NYC at events like Joey LaBeija's "Legendary" parties in Williamsburg, Brooklyn and was welcomed into the GHE20G0TH1K collective.
 Having been touring heavily in Europe, Glasgow moved to Berlin, Germany.